Top

 Wildlife

-The animal species from desert of Atacama are extremely rare and valuable.
+The animal species of the Atacama Desert are extremely rare and valuable.
 They are protected by the WWFWorld Wildlife Fund.
 This organisation strives to protect the very few species that can survive in some of the most difficult conditions.

 You may see flamingos and other hardy birds among these courageous animals.
-Only a few mice or lizards can survive the harsh conditions of the desert of Atacama.
+Only a few mice or lizards can survive the harsh conditions of the Atacama Desert.

 The Flora